dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 ### Speech

 What do you think about [this](https://www.buzzfeednews.com/article/charliewarzel/i-used-ai-to-clone-my-voice-and-trick-my-mom-into-thinking)?
+GANs can be also used to impersonate someone.
+Don't belive me, read [it here](https://www.technologyreview.com/s/613033/this-ai-lets-you-deepfake-your-voice-to-speak-like-barack-obama/).
+Using this approach it is possible to assume any age, gender, or tone you’d like, all in real time.
+Or to take on the voice of a celebrity.
+Now how about that?

 ### Videos

 Videos particularly deepfakes well know for their realistic impersonation of any person generated by deep learning algorithms such as [GANs](https://arxiv.org/pdf/1905.08233v1.pdf) or [other algorithms](https://grail.cs.washington.edu/projects/AudioToObama/siggraph17_obama.pdf) have surely been a very much [topic of interest](https://www.reputationinstitute.com/blog/emerging-ai-tech-threat-corporate-reputation).
-The former POTUS was surprised with the [fake sync lip](http://www.washington.edu/news/2017/07/11/lip-syncing-obama-new-tools-turn-audio-clips-into-realistic-video/) that circulated internet last year.
-One can only imagine what [devious ways](https://www.huffingtonpost.co.uk/entry/deepfake-porn_uk_5bf2c126e4b0f32bd58ba316) we can manipulate "information age" in thinking into.
+Even the former POTUS was surprised with the [fake sync lip](http://www.washington.edu/news/2017/07/11/lip-syncing-obama-new-tools-turn-audio-clips-into-realistic-video/) that circulated internet last year and expressed [concern](https://www.huffingtonpost.ca/entry/obama-deepfake-video_ca_5cf29aafe4b0e8085e3ad233) against such technologies.
+One can only imagine what [devious ways](https://www.huffingtonpost.co.uk/entry/deepfake-porn_uk_5bf2c126e4b0f32bd58ba316) we can use it for and potentially amplify it using social media.
 The threats of deepfakes may seem innocuous for now but what happens if we when one day when we cannot distinguish what is fake or what is real?
 What if G become so good that we as D become fooled by generated samples?

-Let's not paint a picture that GANs are bad, I mean they are most interesting idea in last 10 years but there is always a bad side for good side.
+<span class='purple'>Let's not paint a picture that GANs are bad, I mean they are most interesting idea in last 10 years but there is always a bad side for good side.
 Let's work put some counter measures and learn from past mistakes so as to not repeat the same history all over again.
-"With great innovation, comes a great responsibility."
+"With great innovation, comes a great responsibility." </span>

-### Special Mentions
+## Special Mentions

-Lastly, we apologize to the rest of the GAN family for not mentioning them.
-But here are some results of special mentions worth showing.
+<span class='red'>Lastly, we apologize to the rest of the GAN family for not mentioning them.</span> But here are some results of special mentions worth showing.

-SRGAN [paper](https://arxiv.org/pdf/1609.04802) demonstrates excellent single-image superresolution results that show the benefit of using a generative model trained to generate realistic samples.
+**SRGAN** : SRGAN [paper](https://arxiv.org/pdf/1609.04802) demonstrates excellent single-image superresolution results that show the benefit of using a generative model trained to generate realistic samples.

 <p align="center">
 <img src='/images/gan/srgan_results.png' width="70%"/>
 </p>

-A user can draw a rough sketch of an image,and [iGAN](https://arxiv.org/pdf/1609.03552.pdf) uses a GAN to produce the most similar realistic image.
+**iGAN**: A user can draw a rough sketch of an image,and [iGAN](https://arxiv.org/pdf/1609.03552.pdf) uses a GAN to produce the most similar realistic image.
 Here is a video demonstration of iGAN,

 https://www.youtube.com/watch?v=9c4z6YsBGQ0

-Using [IAN](https://arxiv.org/pdf/1609.07093), the user paints rough modifications to a photo, such as painting with black paint in an area where the user would like to add black hair, and IAN turns these rough paint strokes into photorealistic imagery  matching the user’s desires.
+**IAN**: Using [IAN](https://arxiv.org/pdf/1609.07093), the user paints rough modifications to a photo, such as painting with black paint in an area where the user would like to add black hair, and IAN turns these rough paint strokes into photorealistic imagery  matching the user’s desires.
 Here is one such demonstration,

 https://www.youtube.com/watch?v=FDELBFSeqQs

-[GAN Dissection](https://arxiv.org/pdf/1811.10597.pdf) is a visualization tool that helps researchers and practitionersbetter understand their GAN models.
+**GAN Dissection** : [GAN Dissection](https://arxiv.org/pdf/1811.10597.pdf) is a visualization tool that helps researchers and practitionersbetter understand their GAN models.

 https://www.youtube.com/embed/yVCgUYe4JTM?rel=0&autoplay=1

 You can also play with very cool interactive demo on [gandissect.res.ibm.com](http://gandissect.res.ibm.com/ganpaint.html?project=churchoutdoor&layer=layer4).

-[DiscoGAN](https://arxiv.org/pdf/1703.05192) has lot like CycleGAN, where DiscoGAN successfully transfers style from one domain to another while preserving key attributes such as orientation and face identity.
+**DiscoGAN**: [DiscoGAN](https://arxiv.org/pdf/1703.05192) has lot like CycleGAN, where DiscoGAN successfully transfers style from one domain to another while preserving key attributes such as orientation and face identity.
 Suppose we have collected two sets of images, one containing handbags and another containing only shoes.
 DiscoGAN trains on sets independently and learn how to map two domains without any extra label.
 So, we can convert a handbag into shoe which will have same color and any such attribute, all we need to pass DiscoGAN is a handbag.
 Difference between in DiscoGAN and CycleGAN is what losses are used to reconstruction.
 CycleGAN uses cycle consistency loss while DiscoGAN uses reconstruction loss seperate for both domains.

 <p align="center">
 <img src='/images/gan/discogan.png' width="70%"/>
 </p>

-Okay we have to stop somewhere, let stop with last mention to a type of conditional GAN to synthesize High-Resolution Image and Semantic Manipulation aka [pix2pixHD](https://arxiv.org/pdf/1711.11585.pdf).
+**pix2pixHD**: Okay we have to stop somewhere, let stop with last mention to a type of conditional GAN to synthesize High-Resolution Image and Semantic Manipulation aka [pix2pixHD](https://arxiv.org/pdf/1711.11585.pdf).
 And results they sure [don't disappoint](https://youtu.be/3AIpPlzM_qs).

 <p align="center">
 <img src='/images/gan/pix2pixhd.gif' width="80%"/>
 </p>

 Look at the progress introducing paper about GAN in 2014 to worrying about dangerous impact on society caused by GAN in 2017, this speaks more than I can make you understand.
 And this is the story of GANs.